-For the fiscal year ended December 31, 2019 through to February 24, 2020, the Company's Audit Committee was comprised of Marshall L. McRae, as Chair, James J. Cleary and Susan C. Jones, each of whom is financially literate and independent within the meaning of NI 52-110.
+For the fiscal year ended December 31, 2020 through to February 22, 2021, the Company's Audit Committee consisted of Marshall L. McRae, as Chair, James M. Estey, James J. Cleary and Peggy C. Montana, each of whom is financially literate and independent within the meaning of NI 52-110.
+Susan C. Jones stepped down from the Board (Audit Committee) effective on February 24, 2020.
 Set forth below are additional details regarding each member of the Audit Committee during such period.

-Marshall L. McRae Mr. McRae has been an independent financial and management consultant since August 2009.
+Marshall L. McRae has been an independent financial and management consultant since August 2009.
 Prior thereto, Mr. McRae was Chief Financial Officer of CCS Inc., administrator of CCS Income Trust and its successor corporation, CCS Corporation since August 2002.
-Mr. McRae has over 30 years of experience in senior operating and financial management positions with a number of publicly traded and private companies, including CCS Inc., Versacold Corporation and Mark's Work Wearhouse Limited.
+Mr. McRae has over 35 years of experience in senior operating and financial management positions with a number of publicly traded and private companies, including CCS Inc., Versacold Corporation and Mark's Work Wearhouse Limited.
+Mr. McRae's previous board experience includes serving as a director and Chair of the audit committee of Athabasca

+Oil Corporation and Source Energy Services Limited, and as a director of Black Diamond Group Limited.
 Mr. McRae served as interim Executive Vice President and CFO of Black Diamond Group Limited from October 16, 2013 to August 8, 2014 and as its Executive Vice President to December 31, 2014.
 This experience, combined with a Bachelor of Commerce degree, with Distinction, from the University of Calgary in 1979, and a Chartered Accountant designation from the Institute of Chartered Accountants of Alberta in 1981, provide Mr. McRae with the skill set and financial literacy required to carry out his duties as a member of the Audit Committee.